WaterFutures/WaterBenchmarkHub/README.md

 ## How to Cite?

-If you use this software, please cite it as follows:
+If you use the WaterBenchmarkHub in your research, please cite it as follows:

 ```
 @misc{github:water_benchmark_hub,